Skip to content

 apply_to_all(lambda qb: Z(qb), param1) # OK - the parameter of 'Z' is const

-Example 2 - Incorrect use of permutable and const parameters
+Example 2 - Incorrect use of permutation and const parameters

-The example below demonstrates violations of the restrictions on the use of parameters.
-Like in the previous example, function foo has two parameters - param1 is declared const, and param2 is declared permutable.
-However, the use of these parameters in both lines is inconsistent with their declaration.
+The example below demonstrates violations of the restrictions on the use of parameters and operations.
+As in the previous example, the function foo is declared qperm and its first parameter param1 is declared const.
+However, the use of param1 violates the restriction, and the function uses a non-permutation operation as well.

 from classiq import *

 In the example below, function my_cx implements the CX operation using a simple equivalence - applying phase flip in the Hadamard basis.
-The cumulative operation on parameter tgt is a state permutation, but individual calls to H are not.
-The unchecked specifier is used to suppress compiler errors in this case.
+The cumulative operation on the quantum state is a permutation, but individual calls to H are not.
+The disable_perm_check is used to suppress compiler errors in this case.

 H(tgt);